alperta/wordpress-requirements/README.md

 Please note that the `theme.json` file is not yet complete, and should be udpated with the missing directives.

-**Also, please declare variables in the `theme.json` file, and use them accordingly wheneever possible.**
+**Also, please declare variables in the `theme.json` file, and use them accordingly whenever possible.**

 # Blocks